 - If there is more time after the lesson, or on another day, follow-up lessons and activities are offered in the files of the Manual of Instructional Materials for Teachers and Naturalists Teaching about Fungi.
 There are choices for a walk in nearby woods or additional classroom activities.

-- NOTE: the additional NAMA Education Resources, including Mushroom Teaching Kits, Books for Young People, Recommended Reference Books, Programs for Loan, and Online Teaching Resources are offered in Quicklinks.
+- NOTE: the additional NAMA Education Resources, including Mushroom Teaching Kits, Books for Young People, Recommended Reference Books, Educational Programs, and Online Teaching Resources.

 - This lesson can be adapted for older students or adults with additional material elsewhere on this website.
 Photos of local mushrooms in different seasons can be shown.
 Simple mushroom identification keys and checklists of genera are helpful, too.

 - Even more teaching material, written by Gary Lincoff, author of the National Audubon Society Field Guide to North American Mushrooms, can be found at www.nemf.org.

 - An excellent additional source of teaching material on fungi for all levels is on Tom Volk's website.

 Submit questions and suggested new materials to Sandy Sheine by email.